Thank you for taking the time to visit this page which provides some information that you may find reassuring at this time.

 - Frequent cleaning of surfaces such as chairs, door handles, desk tops and the treatment couch.

-- Use of disposable couch coverings and pillow cases.
+- Use of disposable couch covering materials.

 - If towels are used, these are changed between every patient.